Yogurt Doughnut Holes – Tender and incredibly delicious yogurt doughnut holes that you can make at home in just 20 minutes!

-- In a small bowl, mix together the yogurt, vanilla, beaten eggs, and sugar.
+- In a small bowl, whisk together the yogurt, vanilla, eggs, and sugar; whisk until well combined.

 - Add the yogurt mixture to the flour mixture and mix until thoroughly combined.

-- Once the oil is hot, lower the heat to medium-low.
-That's about a "3" on my gas stove.
+- Once the oil is hot, lower the heat to medium and keep the hot oil at 350F.

-- Drop about a teaspoon of the batter into the saucepan, 3 to 4 doughnuts at a time.
+- Drop about a 1/2- tablespoon of the batter into the saucepan, 3 to 4 doughnuts at a time.
+(Doughnuts expand when fried)

-- Fry for about 1 minute, or until golden, and then flip and continue to cook for one more minute, or until done.
+- Fry for about 1 minute, or until golden; flip the doughnuts and continue to cook for one more minute, or until done.

 - Drain on paper towels.